sinaai/sinaai.github.io/_pages/about.md

 Interested in new technologies, innovation and artificial intelligence.
 Have some experience in strategic management and develop technology development strategy.

-Areas of interests: Reinforcement Learning, Applied Machine Learning, Innovation, Distributed Artificial Intelligence
+Areas of interests: Machine Learning, Artificial Intelligence, Optimization, Data mining